The Weather Company

 What is The Weather Company?

-The Weather Company is a weather technology business that provides weather data APIs, enterprise forecasting and operational software, consumer weather properties, and advertising solutions.
+The Weather Company is a private weather intelligence and media business that sells enterprise weather data, forecasting software and services, and operates consumer weather properties monetised through advertising.

 Who uses The Weather Company?